GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

   allow easier insight into page performance through web vitals and other custom metrics.
 - [Granular chunking](/granular-chunking-nextjs/) shipped in Next.js and Gatsby,
-  resulting in reduced bundle sizes by up to 70% while improving caching performance.
+  resulting in 30 to 70 percent reduction in bundle sizes while improving caching performance.
 This has become the default in Webpack 5.
 - A separate [polyfill
   chunk](https://github.com/vercel/next.js/pull/10212#issue-365945853) for older